CliveC99/project-3-tic-tac-toe/README.md

 # Tic-Tac-Toe - 2 Player Edition
 Here you can play Tic-Tac-Toe against your friends.

+The game is provided in Code Institute's heroku terminal.

 The aim of the game is to get 3 'X's' or 3 'O's' in a row, column or diagonally.

 Check out [Tic-Tac-Toe](https://tic-tac-toe-2-player.herokuapp.com/)